WPTK/aircraft-research-claude-skill/README.md

-# Aircraft Research OSINT Claude Skill
+# Aircraft Research OSINT Skill

 An [Anthropic Agent Skill](https://docs.claude.com/en/docs/agents-and-tools/agent-skills/overview) that turns Claude into an open-source aircraft ownership researcher.
 Give it a tail number, an ADS-B screenshot, or pasted registry text, and it traces the ownership chain from the FAA record down to real people and a likely purpose, then returns a structured dossier.